 The calm waters of Platypus Bay off the north-western coast of Fraser Island, in the Hervey Bay Marine Park, have become world famous as a prime whale watching area.
 From August to October humpback whales, migrating south to the Antarctic, stop to rest, play and nurture their calves in the bay.
 We rise early this morning for our morning Whale Watching tour in Hervey Bay.
 Following an afternoon at leisure to relax and enjoy the facilities of our resort, we enjoy a final farewell meal.
 (Overnight Fraser Island) BLD

-- Early morning Ferry from King Bay Resort to River Heads
+- Early morning Ferry from Kingfisher Bay Resort to River Heads

 - Tilt Train from Maryborough West to Brisbane Roma Street (1158-1450)